stabri/master-spring-boot/README.md

 ### Hateoes

+Provide Resource object which can be use to wrap return bean with additional information like links to other location in app - not hardcoded but with using calls to method in src code

 ### Actuator
  - Monitoring application (/actuator)
  - since 2.0.1 springBoot - to expose all actuator endpoint we need add to properties : management.endpoints.web.exposure.include=*
  - hal-browser - easy consume the actuator links (/browser/index.html#/actuator)
  - CAREFUL - a lot of confident information about app expose, need to secure properly

+### Versioning
+ There is no one single best approach to versioning so the most challenging is to chose strategy for our API

+ 1. using different uri for API versions : **"/v1/user" - "v2/user"**
+ 2. using parameters in uri like **Mapping(value="/user/param", param="version=X")** and later URI with : **/user/param?version=X**
+ 3. header parameter  **Mapping(value="/user/header", headers="X-API-VERSION=X")** and specify in request header
+ 4. Produces / Content negotiation **Mapping(value="/user/produces", produces="application/com.company.app-version-x+json")** it says what kind of output is produced by application - it this case it's json from application in version 1.

+  What to consider :
+  - URI pollution
+  - Misuse of HTTP header
+  - Caching - hard with header
+  - API Documentation
+  - Can we execute the request on browser